nngabe/ct_tools/README.md

 # ct_tools
-Utilities for automating Crowdtangle tasks
+Utilities for automating Crowdtangle tasks using selenium Python.